DitiaFajrin/hello-world/README.md

 # hello-world
 GitHub Tutorials

-I am just a simple human that is currently learning to have a specific skill set to survive this cruel world.
+Currently I am just a simple human that is learning to have a specific skill set to survive this cruel world.